 - 80% of stock ownership for each corporation within the group (except the parent corporation) is possessed by one or more corporations.

-- The parent corporation owns 80% of at least one other corporation.
+- The parent corporation owns 80% of at least one other company under consideration.

 2. Brother-sister group

-A brother-sister controlled group is classified as a group of two or more corporations, where five or fewer common owners directly or indirectly own a controlling interest of each group and have effective control.
+A brother-sister controlled group is a group of two or more corporations where five or fewer common ownership businesses directly or indirectly own a controlling interest of each group and have effective control.
 In this case, a common owner must be an individual, a trust, or an estate.

 The two critical aspects of brother-sister groups are defined below:

-- Controlling interest means five or fewer owners of the group own at least 80% of the businesses.
+- Controlling interest means five or fewer group owners own at least 80% of the businesses.